Dads Evoking Change

 reframing the roles of black fatherhood

 A powerful new film from Dads Evoking Change and Represent Collaborative raises awareness about the challenges Black and brown fathers face navigating the family court system.
+This film is part of Hear My Heart - Oakland Dads Speak, a Dads Evoking Change project.

 watch here